NetCDF: Common uses

 It is commonly used in climatology, meteorology and oceanography applications (e.g., weather forecasting, climate change) and GIS applications.

 It is an input/output format for many GIS applications, and for general scientific data exchange.
 To quote from their site:

 "NetCDF (network Common Data Form) is a set of interfaces for array-oriented data access and a freely-distributed collection of data access libraries for C, Fortran, C++, Java, and other languages.
 The netCDF libraries support a machine-independent format for representing scientific data.
 Together, the interfaces, libraries, and format support the creation, access, and sharing of scientific data."

 Conventions

 The Climate and Forecast (CF) conventions are metadata conventions for earth science data, intended to promote the processing and sharing of files created with the NetCDF Application Programmer Interface (API).
 The conventions define metadata that are included in the same file as the data (thus making the file "self-describing"), that provide a definitive description of what the data in each variable represents, and of the spatial and temporal properties of the data (including information about grids, such as grid cell bounds and cell averaging methods).
 This enables users of data from different sources to decide which data are comparable, and allows building applications with powerful extraction, regridding, and display capabilities.

+The Spatially Oriented Format for Acoustics (SOFA) is a standard of conventions describing spatial acoustic measurements such as the head-related transfer functions, spatial room impulse responses, as well as directivities of loudspeakers, microphones, and music instruments.
+SOFA is standardized as the AES69 of the Audio Engineering Society.
+Files using SOFA Conventions have the extension .sofa and are registered as the media type audio/sofa.